How big is your flock?

 What do you feed your chickens?

 We feed our chickens a commercially available 16% layer oriented feed with probiotics that is nutritionally complete.
 They have free access to feed while in the coop as well as free access to calcium and insoluble grit, and are fed meal worms and a 5 grain scratch as a treat.
 We do not feed anything with pea or beans due to family allergies.
-They eat less feed because they do free range, getting lots of fresh grass and keeping our yard free from a lot of bugs.
+They eat less feed in the non-snow months because they do free range, getting lots of fresh grass and keeping our yard free from a lot of bugs.
 They always have access to fresh, clean water in the field and in the coop.

 My eggs look different than I am used to when I crack them, what is that?

 Fresh eggs are a little different than store bought eggs, and you might see some things that are removed during quality control in commercially bought eggs.
-They are safe to eat, just not exactly what you might be used to seeing.
+They are typically safe to eat, just not exactly what you might be used to seeing.

 Your egg might be fertilized, shown by